Skip to main content

 Direct Contact Heat Exchangers and Condensers

-Graham Hart Process Technology specialises in the bespoke design of Direct Contact Heat Exchangers and Condensers.
-By eliminating the physical barrier between fluids, these units achieve superior heat transfer coefficients and closer temperature approaches than traditional surface exchangers.
+By eliminating the physical barrier between fluids, Direct Contact Heat Exchangers and Condensers achieve superior heat transfer coefficients and closer temperature approaches than traditional surface exchangers.
 They are the ideal solution for recovering latent heat from gas streams and handling processes where fouling or dust contamination would compromise shell and tube designs.

 Manufacturing of High-Integrity Heat Exchangers